-Curo response to this tree-related enquiry: A site inspection will be undertaken and the customer notified if requested within 20 days of Curo being notified.
+Curo response to this tree-related enquiry: A site inspection will be undertaken and the customer notified if requested within 30 days of Curo being notified.

-Customer Advice: If a tree within the private garden space of a Curo customer is shown to be causing an obstruction to street lights, they will be contacted and instructed to remove the obstruction under the Highways Act 1980.
-If it is necessary that Curo undertakes this work then the customer will be charged in full for the costs.
+Customer advice: If a tree within the private garden space of a Curo customer is shown to be causing an obstruction to street lights, they will be contacted and instructed to remove the obstruction under the Highways Act 1980.
+If it is necessary that Curo undertakes this work, the customer will be charged in full for the costs.

-16. Drains
+17. Drains

-Procedure: Curo does not prune, fell a tree or cut the roots to prevent roots entering a drain that is already broken or damaged.
+Procedure: Curo does not prune or fell a tree, or cut the roots to prevent roots entering a drain that is already broken or damaged.

-Curo response to this tree-related enquiry: site inspection not required.
+Curo response to this tree-related enquiry: Site inspection not required.

-Customer Advice: Tree roots typically only invade drains that are already broken or damaged.
+Customer advice: Tree roots typically only invade drains that are already broken or damaged.
 Tree roots found in a drain are usually symptomatic of an underlying problem requiring repair of the broken pipe.
-If you are concerned about the condition of your drains then you are advised to contact your water and sewerage company.
+If you are concerned about the condition of your drains, you are advised to contact your water and sewerage company.
 If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees - see 5.
+Common Law Right on Encroaching Trees.